 Our Manor House has been the Georgian home of the MacLeod family since 1798, the house is situated in secluded, wooded grounds near Forres in Scotland’s historical foothills between the mountains and sea in Speyside’s whisky country right on the edge of the Scottish Highlands.

 The House combines comfort with practical modern living – all within a wonderful, Georgian setting.
 Relax beside the glowing wood burner in the oak-panelled front hall.
-Dine in splendour – watched by the ancestors of the home or chat among friends in the ornate drawing room.
+Dine in splendour in the old dining room – or chat among friends in the ornate drawing room.
 Each bedroom has it’s own bathroom.

 The House sits in 17 acres of lawns and well-maintained mature gardens – There’s plenty of space for al fresco eating in summer or gentle walking during the chillier months.